carnisj/bcdi/README.rst

 Description
 -----------

-This module provides a class and methods for the definition of the experimental setup.
+This module provides classes and methods for the definition of the experimental setup.
 The geometry of the following beamlines is implemented:

  * ID01 (ESRF)